bronson/shrimp/README.md

 Shrimple.new.render_pdf('http://be.com', '/tmp/output.pdf', margin: '1cm')
 ```

 ## Configuration

 There are a number of ways of passing configuration options.
+Options specified
+later override those specified earlier.

 ```ruby
   s = Shrimple.new(orientation: 'landscape')    # pass options to the constructor